 General Terms and Conditions

-These general terms and conditions apply on the side of the contractor for ALTEROW Data Group GmbH and all subsidiaries and sub-subsidiaries:
+These general terms and conditions apply on the part of the contractor (“CYBERTEC”) for

 - CYBERTEC PostgreSQL International GmbH, Römerstraße 19, 2752 Wöllersdorf, Austria

-- CYBERTEC PG Database Services Switzerland GmbH, Bahnhofstraße 10, 8001 Zürich, Switzerland
+- CYBERTEC PG Database Services Switzerland GmbH, Bahnhofstraße 10, 8001 Zürich Switzerland

 - CYBERTEC Nordic OÜ, Fahle Office, Tartu MNT 84a-M302, 10112 Tallinn, Estonia